dasch-swiss/dsp-das/docs/user-guide/project.md

 How the practical arrangement finally looks like depends on your purposes and preferences.
 For example we could choose to arrange the data with regards to their audio source as seen in Diagram 2:
 ![Diagram 2: Focus on the audio-interview.](../assets/images/Fig24.png)*Diagram 2: Focus on the audio-interview.*

-However, we can also prefer another visualization which focusses on the transcript (Diagram 3):
+However, we can also prefer another visualization which focuses on the transcript (Diagram 3):
 ![Diagram 3: Focus on the transcript.](../assets/images/Fig25.png)*Diagram 3: Focus on the transcript.*

 We could think of many different hierarchies, lastly it depends on what serves your purposes best.
 Our next step will be to implement the hierarchy in Diagram 3 in our data model.